bxparks/rpn83p/docs/FUTURE.md

     - I estimate that this feature will take about 1000-2000 hours of programming.
 - polynomial solvers
-    - Quadratic, cubic, and quartic equations have analytical solutions so should be relatively straightforward...
-Except that they need complex number support.
-And we need to work around numerical cancellation or roundoff errors.
+    - Quadratic has an relatively easy, well-understood analytical solutions.
+    - Cubic and quartic have analytic solutions but they are quite complex (particularly the quartic) and their numerical stability behaviors are not straightforward.
+It may be easier to use iterative methods for cubic and quartic equations.
+    - Anything higher than 4th degree requires numerical solutions.
 - `UNIT` conversions
     - support imperial (not just US) units
         - several places assume US customary units (e.g. US gallons) instead of